Next to the overnight oats, I think these Baked Berry Oatmeal Cups are the easiest make-ahead breakfast out there!

 💡 Meal Prepping

 Baked oatmeal cups are fantastic for meal prep.
-Make them on a Sunday and they will keep until Friday in a ziplock bag.
+Make them on a Sunday and they will keep until Friday in a freezer bag.
 Separate them into smaller bags for a grab-and-go from the refrigerator.
 Heat them up for 30 seconds in the microwave for a warm and filling breakfast.

 🔍 Related Recipes